elhadriyassine/Stock_market_visualization/README.md

 # Stock_market_visualization
 Stock Market Visualization Tool
-This Python script is an interactive tool for visualizing stock market data with key technical indicators.
+This is an interactive tool for visualizing stock market data with key technical indicators built using Python.
 It provides a user-friendly interface to select a stock and a time horizon, automatically fetching the relevant data and generating a detailed, multi-panel chart for analysis.

-Purpose
+# Purpose
 The primary goal of this tool is to help users quickly analyze a stock's performance by displaying its price movements alongside commonly used technical indicators.
 This enables traders and investors to identify trends, potential entry/exit points, and overall market sentiment.

-How It Works
+# How It Works
 The script is built on three core libraries:

 yfinance: Used to fetch historical market data (Open, High, Low, Close, Volume) from Yahoo Finance.